-Mentha.
-Mints are strongly aromatic perennials found in various regions throughout the world.
-Traditionally, mint was used either as a medicine to treat stomach aches and chest pains or as room deodorizer.
+Mentha Mints are strongly aromatic perennials found in various regions throughout the world.
+Traditionally, mint was used either as a medicine to treat stomach aches and chest pains or as a room deodorizer.
 Mint oils are commonly used to alleviate nausea.
-Mint is also a common component of cuisine in various cultures, providing warm, fresh flavour… Read more »
+Mint is also a common component of cuisine in various cultures, providing warm, fresh… Read more »

-Pumpkins evoke memories of the autumn season; whether placed in a fall or Thanksgiving display or carved into scary looking jack-o’-lanterns.
-This type of winter squash boasts more than decorative good looks, it can be baked in pies and breads and the seeds can be roasted for snacks.
-In the garden, pumpkins love lots of… Read more »
+Cucurbita pepo Pumpkins evoke memories of the autumn season; whether placed in a fall or Thanksgiving display or carved into scary looking jack-o’-lanterns.
+This type of winter squash boasts more than decorative good looks, it can be baked in pies and bread and the seeds can be roasted for snacks.
+In the garden, pumpkins love… Read more »

-Rosemarinus officinalis.
-A beautiful evergreen perennial shrub, rosemary has narrow, aromatic green leaves that is reminiscent of pine.
-It is used for seasoning meats, savoury dishes, roasted potatoes and baking.
+Rosemarinus officinalis A beautiful evergreen perennial shrub, rosemary has narrow, aromatic green leaves that are reminiscent of pine.
+It is used for seasoning meats, savoury dishes, roasted potatoes, and baking.
 It prefers light, sandy soil mixed with lime and south-facing planting area.
 To protect plants from winterkill, trim back.
 This will encourage new branching in… Read more »

-Squashes were important American Indian staples.
+Cucurbita pepo Squashes were important American Indian staples.
 The Indians not only ate squashes, but they used the gourds to make water jugs, bowls, and ceremonial masks, and they wove the stringy fibers of some varieties into cloth.
 Squashes come in so many colours, shapes, sizes, and textures that they defy simple description.
-The most common classification… Read more »
+The most… Read more »

-Also known as sweetleaf, honeyleaf, and sugarleaf.
+Stevia rebaudiana Also known as sweetleaf, honeyleaf, and sugarleaf.
 Stevia is a small, sweet herb from Paraguay and Brazil.
 The leaves have been used for centuries in South and Central America, and other parts of the world as a low-calorie sugar substitute.
 Stevia is up to 300 times as sweet as sugar.
-Liquid stevia extract can be… Read more »
+Liquid stevia extract… Read more »